aryadeepti/imdb-movie-assistant/README.md

 # imdb-movie-assistant
-This is your first project assignment.
-You will clone this project and solve the tasks as described in the [assignment documentation on canvas](https://canvas.kth.se/courses/50052/files/8072699?module_item_id=931314).
-Once completed, you will push your changes back to github.

 Content of the files:

 ## imdb.py
-This is the "main" file that you will run to see the resulting output to the terminal.
+This is the "main" file that will run to see the resulting output to the terminal.
-You have to fill out the content of some functions here.

-Some examples to run the file, (see the assignment documentation for examples on expected output).

 ```sh
 python imdb.py